Blazam-App/docs.blazam.org/docsource/install/web.md

 * Create an empty database, a new database user to connect with, and permissions and logons set.
 If you chose Sqlite, choose a destination directory and prepare folder permissions.
 	* Refer to your database documentation for security setup and best practices

+!!! warning "Installing Blazam on a Domain Controller is not recommended."

 === "Windows Host"